FAQs

 No, there are no hidden fees.
 Just like your local brick-and-mortar public school, Connections Academy network schools are publicly funded.
 Please explore our costs page to learn more about potential costs, which may include optional field trips, school supplies, and in some cases computer & internet.

 No. All required books and instructional materials for courses are provided to students.
-Some texts are provided online, and other texts are in print form.
+The majority of texts are provided online, though some texts may be available in print form.

 Curriculum

-Pennwood Cyber Charter School provides comprehensive lesson plans online and in print, along with a number of exciting elective courses.
-The proven curriculum incorporates materials developed by leading educational institutions, as well as lessons and other resources developed by curriculum specialists.
-The curriculum for each public school is aligned to the state standards.
+Pennwood Cyber Charter School offers both core and elective courses, as well as a College and Career Readiness offering.
+Our proven curriculum incorporates materials developed by leading educational institutions, as well as lessons and other resources developed by curriculum specialists.
+The curriculum is aligned to Pennsylvania state standards.

 Connections Academy offers core courses in language arts/English, mathematics, science, and social studies.
 The curriculum also includes art, physical education, music, home life, world languages, technology literacy, and other enrichment courses.
 At many schools, gifted and talented, honors, and Advanced Placement®* courses are available for students who qualify.
 Course offerings vary by state and grade level.